 - Some new squares are attacked or defended by the piece that moves.

 - Some squares are no longer attacked or defended by the piece that moves.

 - One square is vacated, clearing the lines that pass through it.

 - Another square is occupied, creating an obstruction.

-Not all of these changes are important every turn.
+Not all of these changes are important at every turn.
 But anyone of them could be decisive.

-To learn more about planning in chess rather than relying on hope and luck, then be sure to checkout “Your Winning Plan”by one of the top chess coach/grandmasters.
+To learn more about planning in chess rather than relying on hope and luck, then be sure to check out “Your Winning Plan” by one of the top chess coaches/grandmasters.